TGAC/grassroots-build-tools/readme.md

 ## See which checked out repositories have local changes

-If you are are developing some of the Grassroots repos and you wish to see which projects have local changes you can run
+If you are are developing some of the Grassroots repositories and you wish to see which projects have local changes you can run

 ```
 make git-check